daleroberts/hdmedians/README.md

 Did you know there is no unique way to mathematically extend the concept of a [median](https://en.wikipedia.org/wiki/Median) to higher dimensions?

-Various definitions of a **high-dimensional median** exist and this Python package provides a number of fast implementations of a number of these.
+Various definitions for a **high-dimensional median** exist and this Python package provides a number of fast implementations of these definitions.
 Medians are extremely useful due to their high breakdown point (up to 50% contamination) and have a number of nice applications in machine learning, computer vision, and high-dimensional statistics.